caldmet70/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14-1.png)

-Yes there are differences in activity pattern between weekdays and weekends which is very much evident.
+Yes there are differences in activity pattern between two cases, weekdays and weekends which is very much evident.